Nimesh-Srivastava/Secure-Messaging-App/README.md

 ⚠️ : **In the current version, this app's messages can be read by the backend developer, as all messages are currently visible in the AWS Amplify Console.
 Do NOT send any message that can violate your privacy.**

-The application offers various features like custom authentication screens, developed utilizing AUTH token from AWS.
+The application offers various features like:
+* custom authentication screens, developed utilizing AUTH token from AWS;
+* real time messaging;
+* real time message read reciepts;
+* last seen of users;
+* ability to create groups;